updivision/Homestead-Grasshopper-adds-sites-to-Laravel-Homestead-Vagrant/README.md

 After you have installed Python interpreter, you are ready to use Homestead Grasshopper.

 #### 2. Download [HomesteadGrasshopper.py](https://github.com/updivision/Homestead-Grasshopper-adds-sites-to-Laravel-Homestead-Vagrant/HomesteadGrasshopper.py)
-Now all you have to do is just download the HomesteadGrasshopper.py script from [this link](https://github.com/updivision/Homestead-Grasshopper-adds-sites-to-Laravel-Homestead-Vagrant/HomesteadGrasshopper.py) on your computer in any directory.
+Download the HomesteadGrasshopper.py script from [this link](https://github.com/updivision/Homestead-Grasshopper-adds-sites-to-Laravel-Homestead-Vagrant/HomesteadGrasshopper.py) on your computer in any directory.

 #### 3. Open the terminal and run the script
-Open the terminal (on macOS or Linux) or Command Prompt(Windows) and type your first command:
+Open the terminal (on macOS or Linux) or Command Prompt (Windows) and type your first command:
 ```$sudo python HomesteadGrasshopper.py your_site_name``` (for Linux) or  ```$python HomesteadGrasshopper.py your_site_name``` (for Windows)

-*Note: the *sudo* command is needed for modifying the "etc/hosts" file*
+*Note: the *sudo* command is needed for modifying the "etc/hosts" file in Linux and macOS*

 If the following message appears, the install was successful.